 You can experience all the Prime perks: the free shipping, video, music and the rest.
 Not to mention Prime Day.
 After 30 days, you'll automatically be charged your membership fee, so you must cancel by then if that's what you decide to do.

 You also should keep your eyes open for occasional promos on Prime.
-In November 2016, the cost of a membership was cut by $20 for just one day.

 Even if you can't figure out any way around the $119 fee, you may very well find that a Prime membership is good to have — if you can get your money's worth out of the many potential benefits.